Ellie-Aghajani/Python/README.md

 # Python
-This repository is for keeping my practice notebooks regarding python.
+This repository is for keeping a record of my practice notebooks regarding python.